ErayEroglu/CMPE485-Spring-2025/Term-Project/README.md

 5. **Testing**:
    - Press Play
-   - Use keyboard shortcuts (F1-F6) for quick testing
+   - Use keyboard shortcuts (A, S, D, F, G, H) for quick testing
    - Or use UI controls if implemented
    - Results will be exported to `PerformanceResults` folder